We all love spending money on credit cards, but hate having to pay our bill. Responsible use of cards is a great way to help your credit score.

 There is a misconception that carrying a revolving card balance is good for your credit score.
 This is not necessarily a smart decision considering that you will pay interest every month.
 The availability of revolving balance means that you use up more available credit which lenders don’t look at very fondly.
 If you have an emergency or have a big purchase, make sure that you know exactly how much will be taken off your balance every month.
 Your usage should be low enough to cover the entire balance during each payment period.

+Credit cards can help you get certain rewards and bonus points.
+You can save some money on purchases or even get cash back.
 On the other hand, if you care too much about earning points it may lead to spending too much.
 You need to be careful in this case when shopping.

 A good solution to this issue is to search for a card that suits your shopping habits.
 In this case, you need to be careful, make sure that you understand what you are signing and getting into.